mikestepanik/Portfolio-Website/react-portfolio/README.md

-##Had to use this command to get react leaflet to work with my version of react
+## React Leaflet issue.
+Had to use the below command to get React Leaflet working
 npm install react@18 react-dom@18 react-leaflet@4

+## ESM imports does not work